All Episodes

 And the sad issue, as I said in the beginning of the show today, is when you look at everything that has happened since November 8th, there is one commonality in all of this is nothing.

-That this is a profound moment where we could be changing fundamentally the country to help the people that need help the most.
+This is a profound moment where we could be changing fundamentally the country to help the people that need help the most.

-In other words, everybody that I talked about for a year leading up to the election, who we defined as the forgotten men and forgotten women.
+In other words, everybody that I talked about for a year leading up to the election, who we defined as the forgotten men and forgotten women, nothing is happening for them as the total fixation goes into one issue and the attacks remain focused on one individual.

 Anyway, let's get your thoughts on all of this.

-You know, and and you know, the double standard is so clear.
+And, you know, the double standard is so clear.

-I mean, you got Obama meeting with Black Lives Matter, a group that says, What do we want?
+I mean, you got Obama meeting with Black Lives Matter, a group that says, what do we want?

 Dead cops.